nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/observability/metrics.md

 Nuxeo comes with a default filter that:
 - Reduces timer metrics by removing some percentiles and rates
-- Accept only few caches and directories metrics
+- Accept only a few caches and directories metrics
 - Deny other caches and directories
-- Deny log4j metrics for level below WARN
+- Deny log4j metrics for the level below WARN

 This filter can be found in `common-base` template in the [metrics-config.xml](https://github.com/nuxeo/nuxeo/blob/master/server/nuxeo-nxr-server/src/main/resources/templates/common-base/nxserver/config/metrics-config.xml) file: